 So are you as bothered as I am that Apple did away with their iPod Classic?
 My interest in the iPod was/is purely as a portable repository of my music library.
 Plugging in my headphones when out and about in public keeps me from getting into trouble by permitting me to pretend I can’t hear anything above my music.
 Ask me a question or otherwise attempt to engage me in conversation?
 I point to the headphones, smile and shake my head, thereby avoiding discussions that can end badly for me.

-I’m an old bag.
+I’m an old fogie.
 I’m not interested in electronic games.
-My cell phone has a camera.
-I can send and receive texts and emails with my cell.
+My iPhone has a camera.
+I can send and receive texts and emails with it.
+I can even make phone calls.
 What I can’t do is store my music library thereon.
-Nor can I do it with the latest version of the iPod, which does include all of the above.
-I read a post online by a reviewer who stated, correctly, that the new iPod does several things and does them well, while the iPod Classic did one thing but did that one thing supremely well.
+What’s worse, I had uploaded all my CDs to iTunes for my iPod, then decided to give away some of my CDs as, hey, who needs CDs?
+I have my iPod, right?
+Only now those uploaded CDs are no longer supported and if I want to listen to that music I’m out of luck without my iPod, so I treasure my old friend.
+I read a post online by a reviewer who stated, correctly, that the new iPhone does several things and does them well, while the iPod Classic did one thing but did that one thing supremely well.
 Why that one supremely well done thing has been tossed on the scrap heap I cannot understand.

-Why, a couple of years after the demise of the Classic am I writing this?
+So, a few years after the demise of the Classic, why am I writing this?
 Because the unthinkable happened to me recently.
 Normally I guard my Classic as if it is one of the crown jewels, knowing full well that it is irreplaceable.
 However, in my usual absent-minded fog I took off the headphones, put them and my Classic in their case, and then put the lot into my jacket pocket.
 Laundry day comes along and into the machine goes my jacket.
 This feels a bit heavy, I thought.
 Naturally, I checked the pockets; nothing.
+I guess I didn’t dig deep enough into them.
 Laundry detergent in, machine started, walk away.
 Time to return and move the wash to the dryer.
 Lift the lid and choke back my horror – my cherished Classic lay sopping wet in its case at the bottom of the washer.

 Arrive home, PC doesn’t recognize my iPod.
 Only now I see the music is there.
-I put it in my iPod player and voila!
+I put the iPod in my player and voila!
 Music!
 And then it crashes.
 Plan to go back to Apple.
-Being determined, what the heck, one more try connecting to the PC. iTunes recognizes my iPod!
+Being determined, what the heck, one more try connecting to the PC.
+My old iTunes program recognizes my iPod!
 Ran an update, ran a sync.
 Seems to be working!
 Crashes again.
 And so it went.
 A few days of this and thanks be to God at long last no more crashing.
 The cherry on my sundae?
 The earbuds work, too!